58 Concordia

-Concordia (minor planet designation: 58 Concordia) is a fairly large main-belt asteroid that is orbiting the Sun with a period of 4.44 years, a semimajor axis of 2.7 AU, and a low eccentricity of 0.043.
+58 Concordia is a fairly large main-belt asteroid that is orbiting the Sun with a period of 4.44 years, a semimajor axis of 2.7 AU, and a low eccentricity of 0.043.
 It is classified as a C-type asteroid, meaning that its surface is very dark and it is likely carbonaceous in composition.
 The surface spectra displays indications of hydrated minerals created through aqueous alteration.
 The object is rotating with a sidereal period of 9.894541 hours and pole orientations of (15.3±0.7 °, −4.2±2.6 °) and (195.9±1.0 °, 4.8±1.2 °).
-It belongs to the Hungaria family of asteroids and has a satellite with an orbital period of 14.29 h.
+It belongs to the Nemesis family of asteroids.

 Concordia was discovered by German astronomer Robert Luther on March 24, 1860.
-At Luther's request, it was named by Carl Christian Bruhns of the University of Leipzig after Concordia, the Roman goddess of harmony.
+At Luther's request, it was named by Karl Christian Bruhns of the University of Leipzig after Concordia, the Roman goddess of harmony.